DocNow/twarc/docs/tutorial.md

 1. With the rich functionality available in the search API the data collection for many projects can be condensed down to a few carefully chosen searches.
 2. With the academic access track it's possible to search the entire Twitter archive, making search uniquely powerful among the endpoints Twitter supports.

+### Introduction to twarc

+Twarc is at it's core an application for interacting with the Twitter API, reading results from the different functionality the API offers, and safely writing the collected data to your machine for further analysis.
+Twarc handles the mechanical details of interacting with the Twitter API like including information to authenticate yourself, making HTTP requests to the API, formatting data in the right way, and retrying when things on the internet fail.
+Your job is to work out 1.)
+Which endpoint you want to call on from the Twitter API 2.)
+Which data you want to retrieve from that endpoint.

+Twarc is a command line based application - to use twarc you type a command specifying a particular action, and the results of that command are shown as text on screen.
+If you haven't used a command line interface before, don't worry!
+Although there is a bit of a learning curve at the beginning, you will quickly get the hang of it - and because everything is a typed command, it is very easy to record and share _exactly_ how you collected data with other people.

+## Considerations when using social media data for research

+Before we dive into the details, it's worth mentioning some broader issues you will need to keep in mind when working with social media data.
+This is by no means an exhaustive list of issues and is intended as a starting point for further enquiry.

 ### Ethical use of "public" communication